 A quick, intense hill training ride.
 Drumlins out and back.
 Views & Neil Young Trivia.

 Another crazy hilly training ride for when time is limited.
 Also acts as a spine to many other great longer rides.

 Riding Around Rice Lake : 118-140 km

 You'd be surprised at the number of ways there are to ride around Rice Lake.
 All of them are worth doing.

 A local rite of passage, this ride can be tailored to provide all kinds of cycling experiences.

 With new full shoulders on Hwy.
 28, this great cottage country route is accessible to everyone.

 A great ride destined to become an area classic.
-Be careful though, there are so many great lakeside patios and cafes to stop at on this route that it might take you all day and result in significant weight gain.
+Be careful though, there are so many lakeside patios and cafes to stop at on this route that it might take all day and result in significant weight gain.